-Remark \ Excluding Outsourced Workers
+Remark Excluding Outsourced Workers

-\\ In the fourth quarter of 2009 Mr Thanong Chotisorayuth, the Managing Director of the Company, because the Director of Plearnpattana School, resulting in the Company's authority to control the operation and finance policy for the first year.
+In the fourth quarter of 2009 Mr Thanong Chotisorayuth, the Managing Director of the Company, chairs the position of acting school director Plearnpattana School, resulting in the Company's authority to control the operation and finance policy for the first year.

 The Company offered compensation in the forms of salary, wage, and benefits of employees (Consolidated financial statements).
-In 2010 and 2009 the compensation accounted for a total of THB 563.67 Million and THB 475.20 Million respectively.
-In 2008 the Company offered compensation in the forms of salary, wage, and benefits of employees (according separate financial statements in which the Equity Method is Applied to Investment) for a total of THB 404.12 Million.
+In 2011, 2010 and 2009 the compensation accounted for a total of THB 628.96 million, THB 563.67 Million and THB 475.20 Million respectively.